balzamas/covidmeasure/README.md

 ###Contribute

 Contact my if you want to collaborate (collect data or code).
-Goal is to have contributors for regions/countries to keep the data updated.
+Goal is to have local contributors for regions/countries to keep the data updated.
 Framework is Django.

 My JQuery/CSS/HTML is a nightmare, be warned.